Population (2017): 31,624,260

-In 2010, Malaysia embarked upon an ambitious Economic Transformation programme, aiming to become a high-income economy with per capita Gross National Income (GNI) of US$15,000 by 2020.
-The plan involves transforming its business landscape through initiatives such as human capital development and the liberalisation of service sectors.
-These new initiatives, coupled with a rising middle class, mean increasing opportunities in areas such as healthcare, education, and consumer-related sectors like food and retail.
+The country has in place an ambitious Economic Transformation programme aimed at transforming Malaysia into a high-income economy with per capita Gross National Income of US$15,000 (S$20,250) by 20201.
+The plan offers opportunities for your business through initiatives like human capital development, the liberalisation of service sectors, as well as in areas such as education, food, healthcare, and retail.